secluso/secluso/README.md

 ## Instructions

-See [here](HOW_TO.md) for instructions for setting up Privastead.
+See [here](HOW_TO.md) for instructions for setting up Secluso.

 ## Mailing list

-If you are interested in receiving email updates on progress on Privastead, sign up using this [form](https://forms.gle/ZNbTZ9QpaG1z9X2S6).
+If you are interested in receiving email updates on progress on Secluso, sign up using this [form](https://forms.gle/ZNbTZ9QpaG1z9X2S6).

 ## Contributions

 We welcome contributions to the project.
-Before working on a contribution, please check with us via email: privastead@proton.me
+Before working on a contribution, please check with us via email: secluso@proton.me

-Contributions are made under Privastead's [license](LICENSE).
+Contributions are made under Secluso's [license](LICENSE).

 ## Project members